1. Flytoget’s liability and the current statutory requirements

-- In the event of delays where the transport guarantee has entered into force (see section 9b), a claim may be made to cover reasonable and necessary documented expenses for board and lodging where there is a significant waiting time for a new flight, and Flytoget does not provide this free of charge. the customer.
+- In the event of delays where the transport guarantee has entered into force, a claim may be made to cover reasonable and necessary documented expenses for board and lodging where there is a significant waiting time for a new flight, and Flytoget does not provide this free of charge.

 - Customers are entitled to claim compensation for documented alternative travel to their destination station, at the cheapest possible rate, if Flytoget fails to organise alternative transport for the relevant journey without undue delay.